spacejack/mithril-ts-sass-example/readme.md

     npm install

-## Serve this project locally and recompile .ts sources on save:
+## Serve this project locally and recompile .ts and .scss sources on save:

     npm start